ml-tooling/universal-build/README.md

 Once you have pushed the `build-environment` action and the [build-](https://github.com/ml-tooling/universal-build/blob/main/workflows/build-pipeline.yml) and [release-pipelines](https://github.com/ml-tooling/universal-build/blob/main/workflows/release-pipeline.yml), please look into the [Automated Build Pipeline](#automated-build-pipeline-ci) and [Automated Release Pipeline](#automated-release-pipeline-cd) sections for information on how to run your build- and release-pipelines.

+You can find a more detailed example project with multiple components in the [examples](https://github.com/ml-tooling/universal-build/tree/main/examples) folder.

 ---

 <br>